scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

       secretContract address and taskId using the *commitResults* function.

-8. The Enigma contract verifies that the worker submitting the results
+8. The Enigma Contract verifies that the worker submitting the results
       1) is the worker selected for the task; 2) did not tamper with the inputs; 3) computed the task in a secure enclave.
 This verification protocol is composed of the following steps.